safeledger logo

 When setting up your business in a Dubai Free Zone, the type of license you need depends on your business activity.

 • Commercial License (Trading License): For companies that buy, sell, bring in, and send out goods.
-This can be for specific items (like electronics) or general trading.
+Commercial trade license can be for specific items (like electronics) or general trading.

 • Professional/Service License: For businesses that offer services, such as advice (management, IT, marketing), accounting, legal help, training, or event planning.

-• Industrial License: For businesses that make, put together, process, or pack goods within the Free Zone.
+• Industrial License: For businesses that make, put together, process, or pack goods within the Free Zone industrial trade license goes well.

-• E-commerce License: E-commerce License: For online businesses and digital services.
-If selling physical goods, arrange a proper warehouse or fulfillment setup, especially for mainland delivery.
+• E-commerce License: For online businesses and digital services.
+If selling physical goods, arrange a proper warehouse or fulfillment setup, especially for mainland delivery with e-commerce trade license .

 • Freelance Permit: Some Dubai Free Zones (like Twofour54, Dubai Media City, GoFreelance in Dubai South) offer this for people who work for themselves in creative, tech, or media fields.